FDU-INC/Split_LoRA/README.md

 If you've found SplitFM useful for your project, please cite our paper.

 ## Update
-[2025/01/09] 🔥 We are excited to announce the release of the split_lora v1.1.0 version for Llama3 .
+[2025/01/09] 🔥 We are excited to announce the release of the SplitFM v1.1.0 version for Llama3 .
 This code allows you to efficiently train the Llama3 model by leveraging split learning techniques.
 You can access and review the code at the following link: [[Code](https://github.com/FDU-INC/Split_LoRA/tree/v1.1.0)]